 Section 232 Links:

 On March 23, 2018, 232 Steel and Aluminum Tariffs went into effect placing an additional 25% duty on imported steel products and 10% duty on imported aluminum products.
 A list of affected steel products can be found in Article (1) here.
 A list of affected aluminum products can be found in Article (1) here.
 On March 22, 2018, it was announced that duties on steel and aluminium imports from Argentina, Australia, Brazil, Canada, the European Union, Mexico, and South Korea would be on hold until May 1, 2018 (Later extended to June 1, 2018).
 Since the March 22 delay, many countries have come to the negotiation table and discussed means of receiving a permanent exemption from the 232 Steel and Aluminum Tariffs.
 Information on these negotiations can be found below.
+Since June 1, 2018, many of the exceptions have expired and nations are responding.

 -Korean negotiation agreement found here.
 Note that Korean Steel is exempted from 232 Tariffs, but Korean Aluminium is not.